 Lack of proper knowledge regarding food hygiene may lead to unawareness about the risk factors associated with foodborne diseases.
 Have a look at the factors that might contribute to food contamination and diseases.

 Raw meats naturally have pathogenic bacteria on them.
 It is important to cook all meat, poultry and seafood properly to kill bacteria that can cause food poisoning.
-The temperature of the food might be measured by an accurate probe thermometer.
+An accurate probe thermometer can measure the temperature of the food.

 The bacteria on contaminated equipment and utensils can transfer to food and cause foodborne illnesses.
 Also, the residual bacteria at room temperature can multiply rapidly.
-Therefore, it is recommended to wash and sanitise all the food equipment and utensils at least once every four hours.
+Therefore, one should wash and sanitise all the food equipment and utensils at least once every four hours.

-If the food workers have poor self-hygiene, there is a possibility of the food being served to be exposed to harmful bacteria, leading to an instance of food poisoning.
+Food workers with poor self-hygiene can expose food to harmful bacteria, which may lead to an instance of food poisoning.
 Additionally, if any worker is sick with vomiting or diarrhoea, they increase the risk of spreading disease when handling food.

 All the foods received by the food business owners must be obtained from approved sources that comply with applicable laws and regulations.
 In addition, it is prudent of food business operators to see how vendors handle the food they are providing to ensure the process does not expose food to any harmful bacteria.

-Generally, food businesses are encouraged to at least have training equivalent to Level 2 for food hygiene.
-Whether you are preparing and distributing the food yourself or selling pre-prepared food, it’s still advised that you take Level 2 Food Hygiene training.
+Generally, food businesses should at least have training equivalent to Level 2 for food hygiene.
+Whether you are preparing and distributing the food yourself or selling pre-prepared food, you should still take Level 2 Food Hygiene training.

 Additionally, supervisors must at least have Level 3 expertise in managing food hygiene and safety.
 You can have on-the-job training or you can avail the courses online.